-When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Endgame did not initially take any action.
-However, as soon as we tried to copy the malicious files to the Windows Desktop, the endpoint software immediately detected and quarantined them.
-A banner alert was shown, which persisted until manually closed.
+When we connected a flash drive containing malware samples to our test PC, and opened the drive in Windows Explorer, Elastic did not initially take any action.
+However, as soon as we tried to copy the malicious files to the Windows Desktop, the endpoint software detected and quarantined them.
+A pop-up alert was shown, which closed after a few seconds.
 No user action was required or possible.

 The Detections page shows information about all threats encountered by all managed devices on the network.
-Details include status, detection name, malware type, action taken, device name, user, file path, and date and time.
+Details include status, detection type, malware type, detection name, action taken, device name, user, file path, and date and time.
 You can click on the entry for any threat to get details such as file hash, source URL and detection mechanism.
-It’s also possible to whitelist files this page.
+It’s also possible to whitelist files from this page.

 Tasks allows you to take a wide variety of actions on individual devices or device groups.
 These include running scans, product installations and updates.
-You can also run OS-related tasks, such as installing Windows Updates and restarting the operating system.
+You can also run OS-related tasks, such as installing Windows Updates and shutting down the operating system.

 This has a convenient list of preconfigured policies that you can apply.
 These include different security levels, device control options, and how much of the user interface to show to users.
 There are separate policies for Windows servers, Windows clients, and macOS/Linux clients.
 You can also create your own custom policies if you want.
 Machine-learning mechanisms can be set to either Reporting or Protection.

 Computer Users allows you to create users, add contact details, and link them to devices.